nextcloud/documentation/developer_manual/digging_deeper/groupware/calendar_provider.rst

 .. note:: Please be aware that this section uses the classes in ``\OCA\DAV`` which is by definition no public interface.
 Once there is a central solution presented, this should be updated.

 Please note that CalDAV bases on WebDAV.
 WebDAV is a standardized way to access files over a network connection.
 Thus, the same notions are applied when handling calendars (and contacts).
 A calendar is mapped to a folder while an event in a calendar is mapped to a (relative) file.
-Having thin in your ind will allow you to get the principles of the API faster.
+Keeping this in mind will allow you to get the principles of the API faster.

 In the following sections, all these parts are considered separately.
 As there are quite some methods to be implemented, first the general structure of the classes are presented without implementing the abstract methods.
 Then, the methods are handled in groups to simplify reading.